 Jazz Vespers on Sunday, October 19th at 4:50pm, features guest John Nastos on woodwinds …

-Since returning to Portland, John has performed with the who’s who of the Portland scene, including the Mel Brown Septet, the Oregon Symphony, the Portland Opera, the Third Angle New Music Ensemble, 45th Parallel, along with many others.
+Since returning to Portland, John has performed with the who’s who of the Portland scene, including the Mel Brown Septet, the Oregon Symphony, the Portland Opera, the Third Angle New Music Ensemble, 45th Parallel, Darrell Grant’s On the Territory, the Damian Erskine Project, and the Christopher Brown Quartet.
 He has recorded with the Chuck Israels Orchestra, Intervision, Drew Shoals, Obo Addy, Ezra Weiss, Damian Erskine, Chance Hayden, Ben Darwish’s Commotion, Tony Glausi, Jessie Marquez, and others.
-He has toured extensively with Grammy-winning vocalist Dianne Schuur, in addition to Grammy-winning artist Esperanza Spalding.

 Come hear John and the Mike Horsfall Trio on Sunday, October 19th.
 Pre-Vespers music starts at 4:50pm.